lamalab-org/GPMs-book/README.md

 👉 [Online Book](https://gpmbook.lamalab.org/)

-We also **welcome community contributions** — this is a living resource of references we ahve used in the review we aim to keep current with the evolving ecosystem.
-If you dont find your work or your favourite work here, please add it.
+We also **welcome community contributions** — this is a living resource of references we have used in the review, and we aim to keep current with the evolving ecosystem.
+If you don't find your work or your favourite work here, please add it.

 ### ✨ Join the Community